 ZBAs are required to have a linked master account, and the bank providing the ZBA will probably demand that the master account be housed at their institution.
 Prior to creating the account, the bank may request documentation of transaction history, historical average bank balances, projected spending amounts, and pertinent credit history data.

 Let’s say you own Company X. The company has multiple zero balance accounts for each of the departments like marketing, HR, IT, and operations.
 Every time a department has to pay a vendor or make a purchase, they won’t need to add money to those accounts; instead, the precise amount will be sent automatically from the main account to the relevant ZBA to cover the day’s transactions.

 Let’s take Company Y as another example.

 The main account of Company Y has $4,000 in it.
-Its three zero balance accounts have a dollar amount of zero at the start of the business day.
+Its 3 zero balance accounts have an amount of $0 at the start of the business day.
 Each sub-account receives many payments and checks throughout the course of the day, resulting in the accumulation of cash balances of $20, $50, and $100 in each account, accordingly.